demisto/content/Packs/RSANetWitness_v11_1/Integrations/RSANetWitnessv115/README.md

 ### rsa-nw-snapshot-details-get
 ***
-Provides snapshot details of the given host for the provided snapshot time. using categories to filter the reults is highly reccomended, as data recieved from this command may be very large.
+Provides snapshot details of the given host for the specified snapshot time.
+It is recommended to use categories to filter the results since this command returns a large amount of data.

 #### Base Command